Jaabaali: Jabali of the Jabali Upanishad

 This is an excerpt of Jabali literature explaining one of the duties a woman has to perform before she takes up the seat of "maatri" devata:

 Jaabali lived in a small shack of sticks and straws - a menage of crocks and clay-pot, where one earned out of hands and ate out of bracts.
 She threw a few twigs of firewood under the three stones and blew hard on them to kindle the fire.
 Then, she put a pail of water on the stove for heating.
 Those blasted twigs - they would burn, and go out quickly, belching smoke.
 The smoke would rise and spread everywhere.
 It would reach her eyes, and hurt them.
 So, she sat near the stove, she reflected.
 She had to keep on putting in the twigs of sorrow, just to keep alive.
 Only then could she expect a little warmth of happiness, and a flame of hope to rise.
 At times, sorrows and anguish wouldn't budge off from her neck, like the wet twigs - no matter how hard she blew upon them, the fire would fail to rise.
 It brought a dizziness to her mind, and tears to her eyes.
 The whole future seemed to plunge into darkness.

-Jabali of Nellitirtham (Sri Somanatheshwara Cave Temple)

-Jabali Maharshi Brindavana was recently constructed at Sri Somanatheshwara Cave temple, Nellitheertha, Karnataka.
-The Nellitheertha Somanatheshwara Cave temple is a holy temple in South Kanara.
-The main deity of the temple is Sri Somanatheshwara (Shiva), but it also honors Ganapati and Jabali Maharshi himself.
-In typical Tulu-nadu tradition, the temple also has its set of “Bhootas“.
-Bhootas are considered as the “Ganas” or warrior-assistants of the demigods.
-The main bhootas of the Nellitheertha temple are Pili-Chamundi (Pili means Tiger in Tulu), Kshetrapala, Raktheshwari and Doomavathy.

-Jabali of Venkatachala Hill, Tirumala

-The temple here in Jamalpuram, Andhra Pradesh is known as Jabali Tirtha.
-It is here that a Jabali Rishi performed penance and worshiped Vishnu.
-There is also a Venkatachala Purana, which was compiled.
-At this pilgrimage centre, Vishnu today is worshiped as Lord Venkatachala.

-Jabali of Papavinasam Thirtham

-A Jabali had also meditated and performed penance here.

-Papavinasam Theertham is around 2 miles from Tirumala and is a beautiful waterfall.
-Like the Venkatachala Hill, at this pilgrimage centre, Vishnu today is worshiped as Lord Venkatachala.
-Hanuman is also worshiped here.